• Home

 When dealing with qualitative data, it’s all about the story the data tells.
 To find this story, focus on key variables that impact your research questions the most.
 This is like being a detective, where you focus on the clues that lead you to solve the mystery.
 Tools like coding and thematic analysis help you spot these key variables.
 Keep your eyes peeled for patterns that repeat or stand out—they’re the golden nuggets!

-Choosing the right features in your data can make or break your analysis.
-Use correlation matrices to see how variables relate to each other.
-It’s like checking which guests at a party tend to cluster together.
-Another great tool is random forests, which can help you see the forest for the trees—they identify which features most powerfully predict your outcomes.
+Choosing the right features in your data can make or break your Break-Even Analysis.
+Use correlation matrices to see how variables relate to each other, just like checking which guests at a party tend to cluster together.

 Think of domain knowledge as your secret sauce in data analysis.
 It’s what you know about your field that you apply to make sense of the data.
 Start with a hypothesis based on this knowledge, then test it with your data.
 It’s like having a hunch about who stole the cookie from the cookie jar and then looking for crumbs to prove it.